COMMUNITY RESOURCES

 The Long Island office, based in Hauppauge New York, in Suffolk County, is part of Area 3, which encompasses Long Island, New York City and its five boroughs, the Lower Hudson Valley and Fairfield County in Connecticut.

-To reach the Long Island office, call or write to:
+To reach the Long Island office:

 American Diabetes Association